DeustoDatacom/BDAP/dataviz.md

 ::: notes

-A static visualization that uses the data that is available when the visualization is created.
+A static visualisation that uses the data that is available when the visualisation is created.
 Any new data requires a refresh.

-A real-time visualization that looks like the static one but updates itself constantly.
+A real-time visualisation that looks like the static one but updates itself constantly.

-A streaming data visualization that shows the flow of data and the impact it has on the statistics.
+A streaming data visualisation that shows the flow of data and the impact it has on the statistics.

 :::

 ### <span class="pretitle">1.
-Data visualization as artefact</span> The atomic level  {data-transition="fade"}
+Data visualisation as artefact</span> The atomic level  {data-transition="fade"}

 How to communicate _nothingness_?
 (Kirk 2014)